Ed Derwinski: Early life

 He was born in Chicago, Illinois, on September 15, 1926, to Sophia Zmijewski and Casimir Ignatius Derwinski, who died in 1947.
-Derwinski attended Loyola University of Chicago.
+He attended Loyola University of Chicago.
 Derwinski served in the United States Army in the Pacific Theater during World War II and in the postwar U.S. occupation of Japan.
 He graduated from Loyola University Chicago in 1951.
 He was a celebrated member of Alpha Delta Gamma National Fraternity.

 Legislative career

 In 1957, he was elected to the Illinois House of Representatives, where he served one term before winning election to the U.S. House of Representatives in 1958.
-He served 12 terms as a Republican representative from the 4th District of Illinois, a suburban region south and west of Chicago, eventually becoming ranking member of the House Foreign Relations Committee.
-He also served as a delegate to the United Nations General Assembly 1971-1972 and as chairman of the U.S. delegation to the Interparliamentary Union from 1970–1972 and 1978-1980.
+He served 12 terms as a Republican representative from the 4th District of Illinois, a suburban region south and west of Chicago, eventually becoming ranking member of the House Foreign Affairs Committee (known for some periods as the International Relations Committee).
+He also served as a delegate to the United Nations General Assembly 1971–1972 and as chairman of the U.S. delegation to the Interparliamentary Union from 1970–1972 and 1978-1980.

+In October 1978, Derwinski agreed to accompany fellow US representative Leo Ryan in his investigation of Jonestown in November 1978.
+Derwinski was added to comply with Foreign Affairs Committee guidelines on travel, which suggested multiple people.
+Derwinski backed out later on; during this visit, Ryan was murdered and the members of the Peoples Temple committed mass suicide.